 Click on the green button on the lower left corner to stop recording when the live ends.
 Trim redundant start/end of the video if necessary.
 Ultimately, save the video to your local PC or share it via the link.

 For Firefox users, it is pretty the same process: install an extension (e.g. Capture Fox) and enable it to record while playing a live stream on Firefox.
-But all of these exteisons only capture streaming videos online, unavailble for desktop live streaming app screen recording.
+But all of these exteisons only capture streaming videos online, unavailable for desktop live-streaming app screen recording.

 4. Bonus Tips